ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

 * If a constructor is the first in its ``data`` or ``data instance`` declaration, and the field's type is a boxed unlifted primitive

+The latter implies that, under this proposal, the boxed unlifted primitives have (one-indexed) tag 1.

 If a constructor is marked ``{-# DENEST #-}`` but is determined not to be denestable, a warning is emitted.
 This is the only effect of the ``{-# DENEST #-}`` pragma.